apache/airflow/docs/apache-airflow/installation/upgrading.rst

 How to upgrade
 ==============

+Reinstall Apache Airflow™, specifying the desired new version.
+For example, in the case of a bootstrapped local instance, this can be accomplished easily with the ``AIRFLOW_VERSION`` environment variable.
+For more details, see :doc:`/installation/index`.

 In order to manually migrate the database you should run the ``airflow db migrate`` command in your environment.
 It can be run either in your virtual environment or in the containers that give you access to Airflow ``CLI`` :doc:`/howto/usage-cli` and the database.